-&lt;sup>1See General Education Requirements section of this Bulletin for eligible courses.
+1See General Education Requirements section of this Bulletin for eligible courses.
+[CS] = capstone course and cannot be substituted.
+2MinGrade of C required.

 Note: Any CE or EGC course that is a pre-req to the CE major or EGC courses requires a grade of C or better.